frsyuki/gitnoted/README.md

 Please replace `http://localhost:4567` to point your GitNoted server (see bellow).

-Once the JavaScript tag is set up, you can embed following `<div class="gitnoted" data-labels="label,label,...">` tags your HTML to embed notes.
+Once the JavaScript tag is set up, you can add following `<div class="gitnoted" data-labels="label,label,...">` tags your HTML to embed notes.
 Here is an example:

 ```
 <div class="gitnoted" data-labels="purpose:test,message:hello"></div>
 ```

 `data-labels` is used to search notes by labels.
-Notes that include all of the labels match.
+Notes that include all of them match.

-## Writing documents
+## Writing notes

-Include `:label: label,label,label,...` line to a page.
+Edit mode must be Markdown.
+Other formats are not supported.

+In the body of a page, you need to include `:label: label,label,label,...` line at the beginning or at the end.
 Example:

 ```
 # My first wiki page